SankarB/micro-services/wordpress-mysql-deployment/wordpress-mysql-dynamic-provisioning-sc/README.md

 ## 3. Verify on https://console.cloud.google.com/ load balancing section for Load Balancer which creates by Auto using Wordpress Service type: LoadBalancer

-## 4. Using Load Balaner newly created IP access your Application.
+## 4. Using Load Balancer newly created IP access your Application.